Things to Do in Zakynthos (Zante) in January

 January Events & Festivals

-Feast of Epiphany Blessing of Waters
+Epiphany (Theofania) Blessing of the Waters